QuDataAI/qunet/README.md

 * Large set of custom modules for neural networks (MLP, CNN, Transformer, etc.)
 * Trainer class for training the model.
 * Various tools for visualizing the training process and the state of the model.
+* Training large models: float16, mini-batch splitting if it does not fit in memory, etc.

 <hr>